Borough Food Cooperative-Fight Food Costs, Fighting Food Waste

 Story

 The BFC is based at St George the Martyr, Borough High St in the heart of London's busy Southwark area.
-We operate a 3 times a week shop to our members to support them with the cost of living as well as impacting positively on the reduction of food waste.
+We operate a 3 times a week shop for our members to support them with the cost of living as well as impacting positively on the reduction of food waste.
 We have no criteria for membership and this sets us apart from other food hubs and makes us increasingly popular!

 We have developed a service which allows our customers to shop with autonomy, dignity and choice during these financially uncertain times.